-The recommendations below are specific to biometric air exit, which is the use of facial recognition by the Port, airline tenants, or by CBP itself as part of CBP's Traveler Verification Service to confirm the identities of departing international airline passengers as they board their aircraft.
-The Port has endeavored to recommend policies of general applicability wherever possible; however, some recommendations are divided into 1) recommendations that apply to the Port, 2) recommendations that apply to airlines, and 3) recommendations related to federal agencies.
+The recommendations below are specific to biometric air exit, which is the use of facial recognition by the Port, airline tenants, and/or by CBP itself as part of CBP's Traveler Verification Service to confirm the identities of departing international airline passengers as they board their aircraft.
 It is important to note that CBP not only has the authority to implement biometric air exit at SEA without Port agreement, but that this is already taking place and continuing to expand.
 CBP is using facial recognition for departing international passenger at SEA on departing Lufthansa, Hainan, Emirates and Virgin Atlantic flights; therefore, the ultimate decision for the Port Commission is whether the Port wants CBP to continue to conduct this activity at our airport, or whether they would prefer Port and/or airline staff conduct these screenings (using Port-dictated policy guidelines).

+In this document, Port staff has endeavored to recommend policies of general applicability wherever possible; however, some recommendations are divided into 1) recommendations that apply to the Port, 2) recommendations that apply to airlines, and 3) recommendations related to CBP.
 Where the Port lacks authority to mandate compliance with particular policies, the recommendation is to work collaboratively with these stakeholders to achieve voluntary compliance where appropriate, and/or highlight how these stakeholders' own policies match Port principles.
 The Port should also advocate for the adoption of new laws and regulations that align with the Port's biometric principles.

 Finally, while the recommendations below represent the thinking of Port staff, there is not consensus among all members of the Port's External Advisory Group on these recommendations.
 Therefore, stakeholder concerns about each recommendation are also included below so that the Port Commission can consider all perspectives before they adopt any final policies.
-Ultimately, the Port Commission is the governing body that can approve any recommendations and adopt policies.
+Ultimately, the Port Commission is the governing body that can approve any recommendations.